 Selenium Galen Integration

-To learn about the background of the technologies integrated by Galenium there is a background section.
+- Background: learn about the background of the technologies integrated by Galenium

 - Running tests in parallel on multiple servers to save test execution time.